YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Reference Guide.md

 ###### _Checklist:_

-- Is easy to find: clearly visible on the main page
+- Is easy to find the Reference Guide clearly visible on the main page
-- Is searchable or at least visually easily able to be scanned
+- Is the Reference Guide searchable or at least visually easily able to be scanned
 - All items are described in clear language, no-jargon language
 - Options and defaults are explained and linked to more information where appropriate
-- Think of as a dictionary/Cookbook for Project
+- Think of as a Dictionary/Cookbook for Project
 - Meant to be easily searchable not to be read front to back
 - Try to make terms searchable
 - Try to make it easy to scan